nasser/coding-in-depth/collision.md

 ### Rigidbodies and Colliders
 Attaching the built in `Rigidbody2D` component to a GameObject causes it to participate in the physics simulation.
 By default, it will apply gravity, and setting Gravity Scale to 0 disables that.
 A GameObject without a `Rigidbody2D` is effectively ignored by the physics engine.

 The `Rigidbody2D` component does not specify the *shape* of an object, though.
 That is left up to the `Collider2D` components.
 There are a bunch of them in different shapes, and you can add as many as you want to a GameObject.
 We use `PolygonCollider2D` in this lesson as it gives the tightest collision detection.
-Colliders can be [triggers](https://unity3d.com/learn/tutorials/topics/physics/colliders-triggers), which means they do not react physically, and generate different messages.
-We are not using trigegrs in this lesson.

 Strictly speaking, for the collision of two objects to be detected, *both* need colliders and *at least one* needs a rigidbody.
 To keep things simple and consistent, we just insist that every object be given a rigidbody and a collider if we want collision detection.

+### Triggers
+There are two kinds of Colliders in Unity: Triggers and non-Triggers.
+When a Collider is a trigger Unity's physics engine only works to inform your code that two objects are touching, and nothing more.
+When a Collider is not a trigger (the default), Unity will both inform your code when two objects touch *and* animate the objects to bounce around in a physically realistic way.
+For this lesson, all of our Colliders are triggers because realistic physics would mess up the simple 2D game we are making.

 ### Detecting Collision
 Since we set up the enemy in the last session to have a `Rigidbody2D` and a `PolygonCollider2D`, and the Player's bullets already have a `Rigidbody2D` and `BoxCollider2D` attached, we're ready to start writing code!
 Create a new component on the Enemy named `DestroySelfOnCollision` that will remove the attached gameObject whenever collision is detected.
 Guide your class through writing the following code (not the final code yet, but close):